Private Ira B. Sadler, Co. A, 7th Texas Infantry, CSA

 - November & December: Company Muster Roll.
 Present.
 Remarks “15 Rounds Ammunition.”

 - January & February: Company Muster Roll.
 Present.
 Remarks “Reenlisted for the war.”

-- April 19: Ira Sadler is married in McLennan County Texas to Rebecca Chism.
+- April 19: Ira Sadler married Rebecca Chism in McLennan County,TX.

-- April 28: Appears on a roster of commissioned officers, Provisional Army Confederate States.
-Ira is listed as an Ensign.
+- April 28: Appeared on a roster of commissioned officers, Provisional Army Confederate States.
+Ira was listed as an Ensign.

-- July 24: Admitted to Ocmulgee Hospital in Macon, Georgia.
+- July 24: Admitted to Ocmulgee Hospital in Macon, GA.

 - August 15: Appears on a register of Floyd House and Ocmulgee Hospitals Macon, Ga..
 Disease “G.S.W. left hand causing amputation of the thumb.”

 - August 17: Furloughed till September 16.